SWECO BUILDING STANDARDS GUIDANCE NOTE

 Clear space around smoke detectors

 A clear space of 500mm is required around smoke detectors.
 Pods should not encroach on this zone.
 If they do alterations to the automatic fire alarm system will be required.
+Download our guide below for an illustration.

 Perforated false ceilings